Oslicek/Sisyphus/PROJECT_CONTEXT.md

 ## Overview

 **Sisyphus** is a Czech Republic government debt visualization web application.
-It displays a real-time debt counter and historical debt chart, served as a static site with unlimited scaling capacity.
+It displays a real-time debt counter and interactive historical debt chart with multiple visualization modes.
+Served as a static site with unlimited scaling capacity.
 All data processing happens client-side.
 The application is in Czech language.

 **Motto:** „Ať ho tlačíš, nebo ženeš, Sisyfe — balvan se vždy vrací."
 (Ovidius)